Orlicz-Sobolev versus H\"older local minimizer for nonlinear Robin problems: Introduction

 Due to the nature of the non-homogeneous differential operator $g$-Laplacian, we shall work in the framework of Orlicz and Orlicz-Sobolev spaces.
-The study of variational problems in the classical Sobolev and Orlicz-Sobolev spaces is an interesting topic of research due to its significant role in many fields of mathematics, such as approximation theory, partial differential equations, calculus of variations, non-linear potential theory, the theory of quasi-conformal mappings, non-Newtonian fluids, image processing, differential geometry, geometric function theory, and probability theory (see \cite{16,17,18,19,6,25}).\\
+The study of variational problems in the classical Sobolev and Orlicz-Sobolev spaces is an interesting topic of research due to its significant role in many fiel{\rm d}s of mathematics, such as approximation theory, partial differential equations, calculus of variations, non-linear potential theory, the theory of quasi-conformal mappings, non-Newtonian flui{\rm d}s, image processing, differential geometry, geometric function theory, and probability theory (see \cite{16,17,18,19,6}).\\

 It is worthwhile to mention that the Orlicz-Sobolev space is a generalization of the classical Sobolev space.
 Hence, several properties of the Sobolev spaces have been extended to the Orlicz-Sobolev spaces.
-To the best of our knowledge, there is a luck of some regularity results concerning the problem $(\ref{P})$.
+To the best of our knowledge, there is a lack of some regularity results concerning the problem $(\ref{P})$.
 Precisely, the boundedness of a weak solution and the relationship between the Orlicz-Sobolev and H\"older local minimizers for the corresponding energy functional of $(\ref{P})$.
-Those results are crucial in some methods of the existence and multiplicity of solutions for the problem $(\ref{P})$.\\
+Those results are crucial in some metho{\rm d}s of the existence and multiplicity of solutions for the problem $(\ref{P})$.\\

-The question of the boundedness regularity and the relationship between the Sobolev and H\"older local minimizers for certain $C^1$-functionals have been treated by many authors \cite{ylp,29,fan2,6,3,piral,30,lmt,31,shu,1,2,mgpw,4,pwa,patrik1,patrik2} and references therein.
-In \cite{1}, G. M. Lieberman, treated the regularity result up to the boundary for the weak solutions of the following problem
+The question of the boundedness, regularity, and the relationship between the Sobolev and H\"older local minimizers for certain $C^1$-functionals have been treated by many authors \cite{ylp,29,fan2,6,3,piral,30,lmt,31,shu,1,2,mgpw,4,pwa,patrik1,patrik2} and references therein.
+In \cite{1}, G. M. Lieberman treated the regularity result up to the boundary for the weak solutions of the following problem